 When the automobile brakes, you notice that the front dips down.
 The front springs compress more than the rear ones, and the front tires do also.
 This indicates there's more vertical force on the front axle than on the rear.

-The reason this happens is that the force of friction of the roadway on the tires produces a clockwise torque about the car's center of mass (see picture below).
+The reason this happens is that the force due to friction of the roadway on the tires produces a clockwise torque about the car's center of mass (see picture below).
 The vertical normal forces on the tires must adjust in size to produce an equal and opposite counterclockwise torque.

 That's the way the ball bounces.Drop a very elastic ball on a concrete floor and it will bounce nearly to the height at which it was released.
 That tells us that it didn't lose much mechanical energy in the collision.
 If the collision were perfectly elastic it would return to its initial height, losing no kinetic energy.